grokify/fastly-guide-compute/docs/basics/service.md

 ### Using the Superuser Permission

-While a user with the `superuser` role can create a service in the Fastly Management Console, the same role cannot be used to create a service via the API.
+While a user with the `superuser` role can create a service in the Fastly Management Console, the same role cannot be used to create a service via the CLI or API and SDKs.
 The `engineer` role is required.

 If you attempt to create a service with a `superuser` role you will receive the following errors: